Saturn91/fun_ascii_roguelike/README.md

 ### **Visual Elements**
 - ASCII borders (`|`, `-`, `+`) separate game area from UI
+- **Clean black background** in UI areas for better readability
 - Color-coded sections for easy reading
 - All UI elements rendered using ASCII characters
+- No visual clutter - only relevant UI elements are drawn

 ## Next Steps